monali-g-eq/ecommerce-app/README.md

 # Shopping Cart
 - Shows all items added by the user.
+- On item click → navigate to Product Details Page
 - Allows increasing or decreasing the quantity of each item.
 - Automatically updates the price based on quantity.
 - Remove items from the cart.